sanctum-black/blog/computer-science/elixir-for-beginners/elixir-for-beginners.md

 Let us explain in detail:
 - We first declare a variable `myvar1` and assign it an integer value `3`.
 - At compile time, the actual value is saved in memory at a given address, while the variable name or label is set as a reference (*points to*) to this address.
 The binding is created in the current process's environment or scope.
 - When we perform an operation that appears to "*modify*" the value, Elixir does not change the original value in memory.
-Instead, it creates a new value that is the result of the operation and stores it in a different memory location.
+Instead, it creates a new value resulting from the operation and stores it in a different memory location.
 The original value remains unchanged.
 - If we bind a variable to a new value, the variable now points to the memory address of the new value.
-The old value is still present in memory but may become eligible for garbage collection if no other variables are referencing it.
+The old value is still in memory but may become eligible for garbage collection if no other variables reference it.
 - Since Elixir runs on the Erlang Virtual Machine, it takes advantage of Erlang's lightweight concurrency and preemptive scheduling.
 Each process has its own isolated memory space, and variables are only accessible within the process they are defined in.
-This means that data sharing between processes must be done via message-passing, which further reinforces the concept of immutability.
+This means that data sharing between processes must be done via message-passing, further reinforcing immutability.

-Unfortunately, there is no direct way to prove immutability, as Elixir is a high-level programming language and usually, these languages do not have readily available methods in order to interact with hardware, in this case, getting memory addresses and comparing the address of an original value to the address of a new value with the same variable name (*which in theory should be different*).
+Unfortunately, there is no direct way to prove immutability, as Elixir is a high-level programming language.
+Usually, these languages do not have readily available methods to interact with hardware, in this case, getting memory addresses and comparing the address of an original value to the address of a new value with the same variable name (*which in theory should be different*).

 ---